hsaikia/Advent-of-Code/README.md

 ## How to run

+You need to have rustc (and cargo) installed.
+Instructions [here](https://www.rust-lang.org/tools/install).

-Currently the file structure assumes that all input files are contained in the respective binary folder for each day.
-Once that is setup, we need to run the command
+Currently the file structure assumes that a certain number of input files are contained in the respective binary folder for each day.
+Once those are set up, we need to run the command from the root directory

 ```
 cargo run --release --bin <binary_name>